Our Journey to a More Sustainable Fleet

 - Representatives from current liquid fuel providers, including Carson, Tyree, Christensen, Petroleum Traders, Wilcox and Flagel, McCall, Oregon Petroleum Transport Company, Bluestar Propane and Rousch

-What Other Considerations Will LTD Make With This Project?
+What Other Considerations Did LTD Make With This Project?

 To make this project successful, we must maintain a narrow scope, which means the following will not be considered in this project:

 - Evaluation of route changes.
 This is done through a separate process.
-Details about our service planning projects can be found here.
+Details about our service planning projects can be found on the Projects & Planning webpage.

 - Impacts to social equity beyond the many benefits already mentioned.
-LTD respects civil rights and adheres to Title VI policy, which can be found here.
-We conduct ongoing research on the intersection of transportation and social equity, which can be found here in the Reports, Records, Plans & Policies section.
+LTD respects civil rights and adheres to Title VI policy.
+We conduct ongoing research on the intersection of transportation and social equity, which can be found in the Reports, Records, Plans & Policies section of the Projects & Planning webpage.

 Phase 1 Results